vividmuimui/lock_diff/README.md

 ## Code of Conduct

-Everyone interacting in the BundleDiffLinker project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/bundle_diff_linker/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the LockDiff project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/lock_diff/blob/master/CODE_OF_CONDUCT.md).